Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 They aren’t going to look at life through your eyes.
 They will have their own thoughts, opinions, preferences, and beliefs about life and how it should be conducted.

-When you learn to accept and celebrate these differences, you can start to better understand and appreciate what you both bring to the relationship.
+When you learn to accept and celebrate these differences, you can better understand and appreciate what you both bring to the relationship.

 A healthy relationship includes respect for a person’s flaws and quirks just as much as it honors their more positive qualities and abilities.

-By accepting these differences, you can demonstrate that you respect and value your partner instead of trying to dictate how they perceive and move through life.
-Always remember that you cannot change your partner into the person you want them to be.
-They are who they are.
+By accepting these differences, you can demonstrate that you respect and value your partner instead of trying to dictate how you think they should be.

 And when you can accept them for who they are, you open up to self-acceptance of who you are, flaws and all.
 This, in itself, can be liberating and help you to lower your need for control.